rz0585720/restaurant-list/README.md

 * You can edit restaurant information
 * You can delete restaurant
 * You can sort restaurants by name, category, location or rating
+* You can register an account
+* You can login with Facebook account
 ## Prerequisites
 1. [Node.js](https://nodejs.org/en)